zshift/grocery-coupons-chrome/README.md

-# Clippity
+# Grocery Coupon Chrome

-Clippity is a simple extension that allows clipping digital coupons for a few supported sites.
+Grocery Coupon is a simple Google Chrome extension that allows clipping digital coupons for a few supported sites.

 ## Supported Sites